jgoergen/CamBot/README.md

 ## Before you try to run the C# code!
 You will have to be able to run .net 4 code, and you will also have to install the EMGU libs ( linked above ) or even better, use Nuget to pull down the latest EMGU.CV libs. **Warning.
 This is hacked together code at the moment, jammed sideways into an example from EMGU.**

+## Some things to consider ##

+Movement detection is VERY sensitive to alot of things.
+Take care to minimize the amount of noise is in your video feed ( so for example dark rooms will be a problem if your camera doesn't use infrared.
+Also cheap cameras have alot of noise in general. ) Also, your robot will need to be seated on a totally still surface.
+ANY unplanned movement will totally 'unsettle' your motion detection ( it will think EVERYTHING is moving until it settles again, if it ever does. )

+If you go into the Desktop app C# code ( VideoSurveilance.cs ) you will see some settings towards the top of the file that you can play with to fine tune things alittle.
+I will add more / better comments for this, but I'll describe a few that might be usefull to combat false positives and bad motion detection in general.

+MS_PAUSE_DETECT_AFTER_MOVE is the number of milliseconds the desktop software will wait before it moves towards ( what it thinks to be ) movement.
+The significance of this is the more frames of video the library ( Open CV ) 'stacks' for detecting movement the more the stationary objects will 'settle' out of the image. ( This is why the image will slowly go mostly black over time.
+Open CV is trying to remove things that are the same between frames leaving only the moving stuff. ) So if you turn this up, it will help remove stationary objects, but it will make your camera less responsive ( as it has to wait before it can move again. )

+SUBSTRACTION_HISTORY works in tandem with the above setting.
+If you give the library more time to settle, you have to increase the number of frames it has in it's buffer to 'stack'.
+So if you increase MS_PAUSE_DETECT_AFTER_MOVE you should turn this up as well.

+SUBTRACTION_THRESHOLD is something you will just have to play with, but the idea is the higher this number the less the library will assume a difference between frames is actually movement.
+Turning this up would probably help remove some webcam noise but if it's too high it will make the motion detection alot less usefull.

+FRAME_BLUR_STRENGTH would help with webcam noise alot like SUBTRACTION_THRESHOLD. ( the higher the number, the more it smooths or blurs frames. ) Just be careful, this MUST be an odd number and the higher it gets, the less accurate the motion detection will be.